 The most famous element of this shrine is the beautiful Sorhashi Bridge which arches over the pond in the gardens.
 As one of the most visited shrines in the country, it is definitely worth a trip, and is entirely free.

 Originally completed in 1597 but repeatedly damaged and practically destroyed by numerous battles, lighting strikes, bombs and even Godzilla himself, Osaka Castle is a stunning reproduction of its former self, with some original features remaining.
 Five floors tall on the outside and 8 floors tall within, the TARDIS-like central castle is located on 15 acres of grounds with 13 surrounding structures and all the usual castle-associated things like walls and moats.
 The castle is particularly beautiful during the hanami season as it is filled with taiko drummers and food vendors and lots of locals camp out for their hanami parties.
 (Try and get an invite, or just bring your own tarp and picnic—but arrive early to get a good spot, this is competitive stuff).

 The park is free to enter and you can wander to your heart’s content.
-There is a museum within the castle which offers great views of Osaka and a very detailed account of the history, and although not everything is in English there is a free audio guide.
+There is a museum within the castle (price amount=600] entry) which offers great views of Osaka and a very detailed account of the history, and although not everything is in English there is a free audio guide.

 7. Explore Tennoji: Home to towers and temples

 A fantastic example of Japan’s contrasting combination of old and new, Tennoji is home to one of Japan’s oldest temples as well as its tallest skyscraper, not to mention a small zoo and lovely park.